masc-ucsc/docs/docs/pyrope/07-typesystem.md

 always concatenates a tuple or a String, `[]` indexes a tuple.

-## Getter/Setter
+## Properties: Getter/Setter

-The only thing that looks like operator overload (but it is not) is the `=` because it can be used to initialize objects.
+The getter/setter allow to have properties for each variable.
+The setter is also the "constructor" for the object.

 ```
 var f1:XXX = 3,2